-- What happens if you execute cat /dev/zero? - This is a foreground process that's out of control. - We can ask a foreground process to exit with Ctrl-C.
+- What happens if you execute cat /dev/zero? - This is a foreground process that's out of control. - We can ask a foreground process to exit by pressing Ctrl-C.

-- What happens if you execute cat /dev/zero? - This is a foreground process that's out of control. - We can ask a foreground process to exit with Ctrl-C. - We can suspend a foreground process in the background with Ct.rl-Z. - bg then puts that process in the background so we can execute others.
+- What happens if you execute cat /dev/zero? - This is a foreground process that's out of control. - We can ask a foreground process to exit by pressing Ctrl-C. - We can suspend a foreground process by pressing Ctrl-Z. - bg then puts that process in the background so we can execute others.
 We can return it to the foreground with fg.

-- What happens if you execute cat /dev/zero? - This is a foreground process that's out of control. - We can ask a foreground process to exit with Ctrl-C. - We can suspend a foreground process in the background with Ct.rl-Z. - bg then puts that process in the background so we can execute others.
+- What happens if you execute cat /dev/zero? - This is a foreground process that's out of control. - We can ask a foreground process to exit by pressing Ctrl-C. - We can suspend a foreground process by pressing Ctrl-Z. - bg then puts that process in the background so we can execute others.
 We can return it to the foreground with fg.